srinivaskalyansankuratri-lang/waqaskarimccie-NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 Step 2 – Import Kali Linux

-The Kali Linux virtual machine was imported into Oracle VirtualBox.
+The Kali Linux 2026.2 VirtualBox image was imported into Oracle VirtualBox.

-The Kali Linux virtual machine was configured with approximately 2048 MB of RAM.
+The virtual machine was configured with 2048 MB of RAM and the Intel PRO/1000 MT Desktop network adapter.

 Step 3 – Create NAT Network

-A NAT Network named NatNetwork was created in VirtualBox.
+A private NAT Network named NatNetwork was created in VirtualBox.

-The following IPv4 configuration was used:
+The following configuration was used:

+Setting	Value
+Network Name	NatNetwork
-Network: 10.0.0.0/24
+IPv4 Prefix	10.0.0.0/24
-DHCP: Enabled
+DHCP	Enabled
-IPv6: Disabled
+IPv6	Disabled

-The NAT Network provides a private network for the virtual machines.

-Step 4 – Configure Kali Linux
+Step 4 – Configure Kali Linux Network

 Kali Linux was configured with the following IPv4 settings:

+Setting	Value
+Method	Manual
-IP Address: 10.0.0.2
+IP Address	10.0.0.2
-Netmask: 255.255.255.0
+Netmask	255.255.255.0
-Gateway: 10.0.0.1
+Gateway	10.0.0.1
-DNS: 8.8.8.8
+DNS	8.8.8.8

-The network adapter was connected to the NatNetwork.
+The Kali Linux network adapter was connected to the NatNetwork.

 Step 5 – Verify Network Configuration